 That’s smart content.

-This kind of content changes, or it is displayed in a different way, in order to conform to the interest of a specific visitor.
+This kind of content changes, or is displayed in a different way, in order to conform to the interest of a specific visitor.
 It offers a more personalized and individual message to viewers.

 59. Snackable Content